itscarew/customer-support-ticketing-system/README.md

 Here lies the structure of how each documents are going to be from the users to the comments and the tickets. routes/

-Here lies the route and path to be type for each of the CRUD operations to be performed server.ts
+Here lies the route and path to be type for each of the CRUD operations to be performed. tests/

+This folder containes the test files tested with jest. server.ts

 The app's main entry point.

-## Installation

-To get started
-  * Clone this repository to your local machine using https://github.com/itscarew/customer-support-ticketing-system.git
-  * Navigate to the root of the cloned local repository.
-  * Run npm install to install the dependencies.
-  * Run npm start to run the application.
-  * Run npm dev to run the application from the server.ts file